thunderseethe/thunderseethe.github.io/content/posts/lowering-items.md

 [Last time](/posts/lowering-rows-intro) saw us endeavoring upon a trilogy to bring rows crashing down from their high-flying AST nodes into the realities of our lowly IR.
 Our goals this time are less highfalutin.
 We're going to be lowering items.
-I can't tell you how relieved I am to see this titled "Part 7", not "Part 7a".
+I can't tell you how relieved I am to see this titled ".Items", not ".Items[0]".

 Items represent top level functions in our language.
 In our [previous work](/types/check-top-level-items/), which type checked items, we learned items differ from local variables in the types they're allowed to have.